 뱀 (snake) = 뱀이구나

 This particle can also be used in past and future tense.
 Just add it directly to the conjugated root.

-These examples are not as I’ve translated them in the song translations.
+*Note: these examples are not as I’ve translated them in the actual song translations.
 They are translated differently here to emphasize the meaning of this particle.

 뱁새 (Silver Spoon):